tomwieck/lm-code-react-hooks-api-calls-disney/docs/activity_1.md

 ❗❗❗ Notice the use of promise handling!
 Let's take a moment to _understand_ this code before we move on.

-The `.get` function from axios returns a `Promise` object.
+The `fetch` function returns a `Promise` object.
 Promises are JavaScript's way of managing the fact that some operations take an unknown amount of time.
 Rather than stopping the whole app while we wait, we can "promise" that eventually this operation will complete.

 When the Promise completes, it will either be successful, or it'll fail.